Is recycling the answer?

 For some products, recycling is an effective solution.
 Aluminium cans and glass, are infinitely recyclable and can be reprocessed in the UK.
 But for plastics, it’s a very different story.

 For a start, there are so many types of plastic it makes it hard to sort correctly.
-We end up mixing recyclable and non-recyclable plastics in the same box, which sadly means they then have to be sorted again and- which not all collectors do -, impacting the value and recyclability of the plastic when it’s resold.
+We end up mixing recyclable and non-recyclable plastics in the same box, which sadly means they then have to be sorted again, which not all collectors do, impacting the value and recyclability of the plastic when it’s resold.
+This can lead to low quality mixed plastics being shipped abroad and the non-recyclable plastics being dumped or burned.

 WHAT HAPPENS TO OUR PLASTIC WASTE?

-We only reprocess 1/3rd of our plastic recycling in the UK, so once plastic waste enters the system, it ‘is sorted and then put up for sale on the international commodities market to be shipped around the world.
-When this happens, there are a number of different thingsfactors that impact where this ends up.
-Things like, how many types of plastic it includes, how dirty they are,―and the reputation of the waste handler.
+We only reprocess 1/3rd of our plastic recycling in the UK, so once plastic waste enters the system, it is sorted and then put up for sale on the international commodities market to be shipped around the world.
+When this happens, there are a number of different factors that impact where this ends up.
+Things like, how many types of plastic it includes, how dirty they are, and the reputation of the waste handler.

-If the quality is good enough, the plastics are re-purposed.
-This often means downcycling them into plastic furniture, drain pipes or fleece clothing.
+If the quality is good enough, the plastics are recycled back into plastic bottles (PET and HDPE).
+They can also be re-purposed, this often means downcycling them into plastic furniture, drain pipes or fleece clothing.
 Sure, this doesn’t sound too bad, BUT it this does mean these items then can’t be recycled afterwards.

 If the quality is poor, the plastics that have a value are extracted, but the rest gets burnt or dumped.